alyt89/Milestone-Project-One/README.md

 - On submission of form I wanted the user to be redirected to a page confirming details were submitted correctly however this returned an error.
 On inspection through Slack forums I discovered that the method should remain as "GET" instead of "POST".

+5. Images for Visual Navigation Links not working when site deployed

+- I noticed the images on the index.html page providing links to the other pages were not displaying, when these were adjusted to relative file paths instead of absolute file paths the problem was resolved.